Emil Lewis Holmdahl: Security job and Mazatlán Railway

 Holmdahl next got a job as border security for an American railroad company, operating near Mazatlán, Mexico.
 Holmdahl was given the task of guarding the gold shipments due to his military experience, where he recruited a force of 200 men, which would escort the shipments through bandit country.
 Bandits attempted numerous times to raid the gold shipments, but Holmdahl intercepted them each time with ruthless efficiency never leaving "a man alive" and soon the desert was littered with the dead rotting in the sun.

 One time however his camp was raided and more than 100 horses were stolen.
 Holmdahl immediately raised a large party to hunt the raiders and easily tracked down the bandits and stolen horses, and was able to surround the "bandits", who surrendered immediately.
 Holmdahl quickly realized these men were not the typical "bandits", but rather peasants due to their appearance and Holmdahl demanded of them "Why did you fools steal my horses and why should I not hang you?".
-The peasants began explaining how they served General Francisco I. Madero, who was attempting to liberate them from the cruel crutches of Díaz, and needed the horses not for themselves but for the people.
+The peasants began explaining how they served General Francisco I. Madero, who was attempting to liberate them from the cruel clutches of Díaz, and needed the horses not for themselves but for the people.

-Holmdahl, a deep Maderist sympathizer not only listed to their tale and story, but to the great surprise of both the rebels and his men, who were already tying hangman's knots stated "Not only will I pardon you, I will join you."
-Holmdahl resigned his job at the railway, took his pay in horses and took command of the small band of peasants, and was now openly a revolutionary.
+Holmdahl, a Maderist sympathizer not only listened to their tale and story, but to the surprise of both the rebels and his men, he allowed them to go free and joined their cause.
+Holmdahl resigned his job at the railway, took his pay in horses and took command of the small band of peasants..